Innovation

 In collaboration with Johns Hopkins University

-The purpose of this study is to examine the perceptions of substance use treatment providers — counselors, social workers, psychologists, and therapists — and individuals in recovery on the medical use of psilocybin as a treatment modality for substance use disorders.
+This study will examine substance use treatment providers—counselors, social workers, psychologists, and therapists—and individuals in recovery’s perceptions of psilocybin’s medical use as a treatment for substance use disorders.

 Project CONNECT is a grant-funded program administered by Caron’s Education Department.

-The purpose of this study is to evaluate the fidelity and effectiveness of the Project CONNECT nicotine cessation program.
+This study will evaluate the fidelity and effectiveness of the Project CONNECT nicotine cessation program.
 Fidelity will be assessed via several indicators, including program adherence, and participant attendance and retention.
-Effectiveness will be determined by evaluating reduction in use/ cessation of nicotine products, commitment to change, and increase in knowledge.
+Effectiveness will be determined by evaluating reduction in use / cessation of nicotine products, commitment to change, and increase in knowledge.

 Recent Research Projects

-This pilot study was designed to measure prefrontal cortex brain activity leveraging the portability and accuracy of functional near infrared spectroscopy (FNIRS) neuroimaging.
+This pilot study measured prefrontal cortex brain activity leveraging the portability and accuracy of functional near infrared spectroscopy (FNIRS) neuroimaging.
 FNIRS findings predicted relapse approximately 85% of the time.

 See Who's Leading Caron's Research